VAMSApp/onair-api/README.md

 ### getAircraft(aircraftId: string)
-Fetches the Aircraft details for a given aircraftId and world.
+Fetches the Aircraft details for a given aircraftId.

 #### Usage
 ```typescript